Find Affordable College Courses

 Washington, DC

-American University did quite well in this year’s ranking of the best places for communication and journalism students to get a doctor’s degree.
-It came in at #8 on the list.
-Located in the large city of Washington, The American University is a private not-for-profit school with a large student population.
+With a ranking of #8, American University did quite well on this year’s best value schools for communication and journalism students working on their doctor’s degree.
+Located in the large city of Washington, The American University is a private not-for-profit college with a fairly large student population.

 Read full report on Communication & Journalism at American University

-On top of its placing in our value ranking, Columbia also did well on our Best Communication & Journalism Doctor’s Degree Schools in the Middle Atlantic Region list.
-It’s in the top 15% of all schools reviewed in this analysis.
+In addition to its great value ranking, Columbia is in the top 15% of all schools on our Best Communication & Journalism Doctor’s Degree Schools in the Middle Atlantic Region list.

 #10